 Currently, we are a competing team in the NASA Lunabotics Competition, hosted annually at the Kennedy Space Center in Cape Canaveral, FL.

 The mission of the NYU Robotic Design Team is to create innovative robots for the advancement of the field, while having a positive impact on our school and community.

-The NASA Robotic Mining Competition takes place every year at the Kennedy Space Center in Florida.
+The NASA Lunabotics Competition takes place every year at the Kennedy Space Center in Florida.
 The goal of this competition is to design robots that are capable of collecting Martian soil and deposit it into a bin.
 The larger philosophy behind the challenge is to be able to harness resources present on Mars to sustain human travel and possible settlement.

 As scientist Carl Sagan once mentioned, space is the final frontier of humankind.
 In a time not too long ago, the world beyond the sky was unattainable to humans.
 However the advancements in science have helped us defy gravity and roam around in space.
 We have reached the moon, sent out satellites to tether the world together, now time has come for us to develop ways to not only explore outer space, but to settle alien worlds.
 The researchers at NASA have already confirmed that water exists on Mars, hidden away under layers of soil.
 That's where our robots come in.

 In this competition university teams from around the country compete to collect regolith (NASA’s substitute for Martian soil) in the most efficient way possible.
 Robot weight, power consumption, and levels of autonomous control also contribute to the teams' scores.
 Other aspects of the competition include community outreach where teams teach children about robotics, programming and fabrication; there are awards for innovative design, team spirit, technical papers, and technical presentations.
 This competition is a real world challenge for student engineers to prove that they can excel beyond the class room.